 I didn’t choose Stanford Drama.
 It was already in my veins before I had a choice in the matter.

 My father started the program.
 Not “helped establish” or “contributed to”… he started it.
 Which meant I grew up backstage, in the wings, in the green room.
-Which was actually painted puke green.
-Where the boundaries between faculty, students, art, and life dissolved into something that would be absolutely unrecognizable, and probably illegal, today.
+Where the boundaries between faculty, students, art, and life dissolved into something that would be absolutely unrecognizable today.

 This was a different era.
-High school for me meant post-show parties where I watched professors and administrators do lines off prop tables, where faculty dated undergrads without anyone blinking, where one of the professors was the de facto drug dealer for the entire Stanford arts scene.
-Before you clutch your pearls, understand: this was the late ’80s, early ’90s.
-This was the culture.
-And out of this absolute chaos, this willingness to burn it all down, came work that was genuinely dangerous, genuinely alive.
+High School for me meant post show parties where I watched professors and administrators do lines off prop tables, where faculty dated undergrads and nobody said shit, where one of the professors was the de facto drug dealer for the entire Stanford arts scene.
+I know how it sounds.
+This was the late ’80s, early ’90s.
+This was just how it was.
+And out of this absolute mess, this willingness to let everything go to hell, came work that actually meant something, that had a pulse.

 This was also a department that had Martin Esslin, Carl Weber, Anna Deavere Smith, Lee Breuer, Adrienne Kennedy on faculty.
 Not as visiting celebrities doing a master class and collecting a check.
 As actual faculty.
 People who were making groundbreaking work while teaching, whose scholarship emerged from practice, whose practice was informed by deep intellectual engagement.
 The Scholar/Director wasn’t a concept, it was the people in the room.